 Self-Drive: Between the Mountains and the Sea 5d

-This short self-drive itinerary explores one of the most famous wine regions near Santiago, the Colchagua Valley, combined with a short trip to the coastal resort town of Pichilemu, known for its water sports activities.
+This short 5-day self-drive itinerary explores the Colchagua Valley, one of the most famous wine regions near Santiago, combined with a visit to the coastal resort town of Pichilemu, known for its water sports activities.

-Upon your arrival in Santiago pick up your car and drive to the Colchagua Valley.
-You will start heading towards the town of San Fernando, located at about 140 km south of Santiago and then follow the signs to Colchagua.
-Along the road, you will be able to see beautiful hills covered by vast vineyards and enchanting colonial estate houses.
+Pick up your rental car at Santiago airport, or get it delivered to your hotel and start your journey, heading south to discover the Colchagua Valley.
+Follow highway 5 to San Fernando, about 140 km south of Santiago and then follow the signs to Colchagua.
+The road leads through rolling hills covered with vineyards and dotted with enchanting colonial-era estates.
 Overnight in or close to Santa Cruz.

 Self-drive itineraries are highly flexible and can be adjusted to your preferences.
 The rates below are sample rates for this itinerary with the specific car types and hotels mentioned in the table.
 However, Hotels are subject to availability as well as your choice.
 The final rate of this itinerary will reflect the specific options you have chosen in the course of developing your itinerary.